muratk3n/thirdwave/en/tweets/2020/week7b.md

 ---

-"Rome was experiencing the harsh realities imposed by the laws of [disorder].
-Maintaining its infrastructure and population in a non-equilibrium state [ruling over bunch ppl, centrally is inherently unstable] required large amounts of energy.
+"Maintaining [Rome's] infrastructure and population in a non-equilibrium state [ruling over bunch ppl, centrally is inherently unstable] required large amounts of energy.
 Its energy regime, however, was becoming exhausted.
 With no other alternative sources of